Cragdoo/vninja/content/post/veeam-vanguard-summit-2018.md

 ![Veeam Vanguard](/img/veeam_vanguard-300x96.png#center)

-For the first time since the [Veeam Vanguard](https://www.veeam.com/vanguard.html) program was started in 2015, I'll be able to join the Vanguard Summit!
-This event takes place next week (October 15th to 18th) in lovely Prague, Czechia.
+For the first time since the [Veeam Vanguard](https://www.veeam.com/vanguard.html) program was started in 2015, I will be able to join the Vanguard Summit!
+This years event takes place next week (October 15th to 18th) in lovely Prague, Czechia.
 I've been in Prague once before, on a school trip when I was 18.
-I don't really remember much of that trip though, for various reasons best left undocumented...
+I have to admit that I do not really remember much of that trip though, for various reasons best left undocumented...

 ![Prague, Old Town](/img/Prague.jpg#center)